 Broadband First, the rise of the internet changed the way that people got information and shared it with each other, affecting everything from users’ basic social relationships to the way that they work, learn, and take care of themselves.
 The speed of internet connectivity picked up considerably with the rise of broadband connections.
 As people adopted those higher-speed, always-on connections, they became different internet users: They spent more time online, performed more activities, watched more video, and themselves become content creators.
-Mobile.
+Mobile Second, mobile connectivity through cell phones, and later smartphones and tablet computers, made any time-anywhere access to information a reality for the vast majority of Americans.
 5 Social Media Marketing Trends: New Research.
 Are you being asked to prove the value of social media for your business?

 Do you struggle to accurately measure the return on investment (ROI) of your social media marketing?
 You’re not alone.
+Several new research studies reveal that marketing managers are under increased pressure to show measurable results from their social media efforts.
+But these same managers indicate that measuring the returns is one of their top two challenges for 2012.
+See how your experience compares to others in the industry.
 22 Ways to Create Compelling Content When You Don’t Have a Clue [Infographic] Why Is " #Infographic Thinking" The Future And Not A Fad? #digitaljournalism #video.
 Why Is " #Infographic Thinking" The Future And Not A Fad?